Rahamottulla/HireNexon-App/README.md

 # HireNexon App

-This project is a platform connecting NGOs and helping needy individuals.
+This project is a platform to connecting Employers and Job seekers seamlessly.
 It has two main parts:

 - **Backend**: Node.js, Express, MongoDB